 It is also important to include language in your corporate documents that allows you to remove an owner who has become disqualified under the relevant legal provisions.
 This language should be clearly drafted and included in an agreement that all owners have signed, so that any necessary removal or transfer can be conducted as smoothly as possible.
 There are several approaches to this issue.
 One method is to add language to your operating documents stating that any owner who becomes disqualified under the relevant statutory and/or regulatory framework can transfer their equity to a person of their choice, provided that all the other shareholders consent, and that such transferee qualifies as an owner for regulatory purposes.
 Furthermore, it is important to ensure that the new owner joins the relevant operating documents simultaneously with the transfer of the shares, so they are bound by the same terms as everyone else.

-Definition of Owner
+Definition of Owner.

 Under California law, someone is an owner of a cannabis license if they are “participating in the direction, control, or management of the person applying for a license.”
 And as noted above, anyone who is an owner must be disclosed to the State.
 Given this definition, people other than equity holders could qualify as owners, and in some cases, third party contracts could trigger ownership disclosure requirements.
 For example, if a cannabis company licenses IP from another company, the licensor may have to be disclosed as an owner.
 Quality control provisions or other language giving the licensor influence over the product that its IP is used with could potentially constitute “control” for purposes of disclosure requirements.
 Thus, it is important for cannabis businesses to review their IP agreements (and all other contracts), to make sure that they don’t inadvertently have “owners” who have not been disclosed to the State.
+Reach out to us if you need more clarity or assistance to thoroughly and correctly craft your cannabis business’ corporate documents.

 Disclaimer: This article has been prepared and published for informational purposes only and is not offered, nor should be construed, as legal advice.